lithops-cloud/lithops/docs/function_chaining.md

 print(res)
 ```

-There is no limit in the number of map() calls than can be chained:
+There is no limit in the number of map() calls that can be chained:

 ```python
 def my_func1(x):